-OVERVIEW: The Greehey Family Foundation mostly makes grants in Bexar County, Texas, supportinghealth and human welfare issues, children's causes, education, and the homeless.
+OVERVIEW: The Greehey Family Foundation mostly makes grants in Bexar County, Texas, supporting health and human welfare issues, children's causes, education, and the homeless.

 PROFILE: Established in 2003, the Greehey Family Foundation is the philanthropic vehicle of Bill Greehey, chairman of the board of NuStar Energy, and family.

-PROFILE: Bill Greehey grew up poor in Fort Dodge, Iowa.
+Bill Greehey grew up in Fort Dodge, Iowa.
 He served four years in the United States Air Force and attended St. Mary’s University, graduating with an accounting degree.
 He landed a job at Price Waterhouse, and later worked at Exxon and Coastal Corp.
 Greehey went on to serve as chairman of Valero, and currently chairs NuStar Energy, in San Antonio, Texas.
 Grantmaking areas of interest are health, human services, children, and education.